-For grades 10 to 12 it is expected that students will be encouraged to ...
+For grades 7 to 9 it is expected that students will be encouraged to . . .

-- willingly work with any classmate or group of individuals, regardless of their age, gender, or physical and cultural characteristics - assume a variety of roles within a group, as required - accept responsibility for any task that helps the group complete an activity - give the same attention and energy to the group's product as they would to a personal assignment - are attentive when others speak - are capable of suspending personal views when evaluating suggestions made by a group - seek the points of view of others and consider diverse perspectives - accept constructive criticism when sharing their ideas or points of view - criticize the ideas of their peers without criticizing the persons - evaluate the ideas of others objectively - encourage the use of procedures that enable everyone, regardless of gender or cultural background, to participate in decision making - contribute to peaceful conflict resolution - encourage the use of a variety of communication strategies during group work - share the responsibility for errors made or difficulties encountered by the group
+- accept responsibility for any task that helps the group complete an activity - give the same attention and energy to the group's product as they would to a personal assignment - are attentive when others speak - are capable of suspending personal views when evaluating suggestions made by a group - seek the points of view of others and consider diverse perspectives - accept constructive criticism when sharing their ideas or points of view - criticize the ideas of their peers without criticizing the persons - evaluate the ideas of others objectively - encourage the use of procedures that enable everyone, regardless of gender or cultural background, to participate in decision-making - contribute to peaceful conflict resolution - encourage the use of a variety of communication strategies during group work - share the responsibility for errors made or difficulties encountered by the group